sethjtaguilar/movie-listing-app/README.md

 # Movie Listing App

 ## Overview
 A Vue 3 movie listing application that allows users to browse movies, search by title, paginate results, and mark favorites which are persisted in browser storage.
-This project fulfills all requirements from the frontend developer assessment.

 ## Features
 - Fetches movies from the mock API